RuneScape: Development

 Andrew Gower developed RuneScape with the assistance of his brother Paul Gower.
-It was originally conceived as a text-based MUD, but graphics were incorporated early in development, adding it to the ranks of what were then known as "graphical MUDs".
-The first public version of the game used a mixture of three-dimensional and two-dimensional sprites.
-It was released as a beta version on 4 January 2001, and originally operated out of their parents' house in Nottingham.
-In December 2001, the Gower brothers, along with Constant Tedder, formed Jagex to take over the business aspects of running RuneScape.
-Among its early innovations Jagex developed an interpreted domain-specific scripting language called RuneScript, which is used by RuneScapes server for event handling.
-In February 2002, a monthly membership service was introduced, allowing access to additional features including new areas, quests, and items not available to free users.
+It was originally conceived as a text-based MUD, but graphics were added early in development, placing it among the games then described as "graphical MUDs".
+The first public version used a mixture of three-dimensional environments and two-dimensional sprites.
+It was released as a beta version on 4 January 2001 and initially operated from the Gower family's home in Nottingham.
+In December 2001, the Gower brothers and Constant Tedder formed Jagex to run the business side of the game.
+Among its early technologies, Jagex developed RuneScript, an interpreted domain-specific scripting language used by the game's server for event handling.